UniTasLibrary/equella.github.io/guides/InstallationAdminGuide.md

 ### openEQUELLA URLs

-* openEQUELLA inst url/language/download/refresh : *Refreshes the language caches, but you'll have to hit it on each node*
+* openEQUELLA inst_url/language/download/refresh : *Refreshes the language caches, but you'll have to hit it on each node*

-* openEQUELLA inst url/access/sched
-uledtasksdebug.do: *Landing page of the scheduled tasks in openEQUELLA allows the tasks to be manually kicked off by clicking on the task link.*
+* openEQUELLA inst_url/access/scheduledtasksdebug.do : *Landing page of the scheduled tasks in openEQUELLA allows the tasks to be manually kicked off by clicking on the task link.*

-* openEQUELLA inst url/some
-openEQUELLA tree?$DEBUG$ : *Displays the supported and unsupported parameters.
+* openEQUELLA inst_url/some openEQUELLA tree?$DEBUG$ : *Displays the supported and unsupported parameters.
 Also displays the section tree structure*

-* openEQUELLA inst url/logon.do?NO_AUTO_LOGIN : *Bypasses auth redirections, for example, for CAS, and presents the normal openEQUELLA login page.
+* openEQUELLA inst_url/logon.do?NO_AUTO_LOGIN : *Bypasses auth redirections, for example, for CAS, and presents the normal openEQUELLA login page.
 The =true is optional - the key just needs to be present.*

-* openEQUELLA inst url/logon.do?NO_IP_LOGIN : *Bypasses IP login and presents the normal openEQUELLA login page.
+* openEQUELLA inst_url/logon.do?NO_IP_LOGIN : *Bypasses IP login and presents the normal openEQUELLA login page.
 The =true is optional - the key just needs to be present.*

-* openEQUELLA inst url/logon.do?logout=true  : *Forces a user to log out.*
+* openEQUELLA inst_url/logon.do?logout=true  : *Forces a user to log out.*

 ## Manage Databases